Caregiver Stress and Burnout

 If you don’t get the physical and emotional support your need, the stress of caregiving leaves you vulnerable to a wide range of problems, including depression, anxiety, and burnout.
 And when you get to that point, both you and the person you’re caring for suffer.
-That’s why managing the stress levels in your life is just as important as making sure your family member gets to his doctor’s appointment or takes her medication on time.
+That’s why managing the stress levels in your life is just as important as making sure your family member gets to their doctor’s appointment or takes their medication on time.

 Signs and symptoms of caregiver stress and burnout

 Learning to recognize the signs of caregiver stress is the first step to dealing with the problem.